-Counter checks, often called starter checks, are given to customers by bank tellers.
+Counter checks, often called starter checks, are given to customers by personal bank tellers.
 They are primarily used when a person opens up a new checking account.
 A bank also gives counter checks to customers when they run out of regular checks.
-Counter checks have a high rate of fraud, and institutions should be careful when accepting them.
+Counter checks have a high rate of fraud, and institutions, merchants and individuals should be careful when accepting them.

 Counter checks are blank checks that do not have the account holder's imprinted name and address information at the top and, sometimes, also lack the account number.
 They are used when a checking account holder runs out of imprinted checks or before checks are imprinted for a new account.

 Video of the Day